Skip to main content

 1. Segment size and growth rate

-2. Structural attractiveness of the segment (5 Forces of Porter aimed at the segment if it has not been done previously)
+2. Structural attractiveness of the segment (Porter's 5 Forces targeting the segment if it has not been done previously)

-After this evaluation, the company decides which and how many segments to serve most effectively (target marketing).
-There is the thought of wanting to reach as many customers as possible, but this is not the right path, indeed it is impossible, because there is the risk of not satisfying any segment by doing so.
+After this assessment, the company decides which and how many segments to serve most effectively (target marketing).
+The idea is to reach as many customers as possible, but this isn't the right approach; in fact, it's impossible, because it risks not satisfying any segment.

-You have toĀ select the customers that you are able to best satisfy, gaining a profit and an advantage over the competition.
+You have to select the customers you can best satisfy, gaining a profit and an advantage over the competition.
 Many companies prefer to target a small number of consumers, but let's see what definition strategies there are.

-TheĀ target market definition strategiesĀ there are 4 (from the most generic to the most specific):
+The target market definition strategies There are 4 (from the most general to the most specific):

-• Strategy ofĀ undifferentiated marketing:Ā mass marketing, ignoring the differences of the various segments, the same offer
+• Strategy of undifferentiated marketing: mass marketing, ignoring the differences of the various segments, the same offer

-• TheĀ differentiated marketing:Ā segmented marketing, specific offers for certain segments
+• The differentiated marketing: segmented marketing, specific offers for certain segments

-• Concentrated marketing:Ā niche marketing, conquering one or more segments ("niches") with a large share
+• Concentrated marketing: niche marketing, conquering one or more segments (“niches”) with a large share

-• Micromarketing:Ā meet the preferences of individuals or local groups
+• Micromarketing: meet the preferences of individuals or local groups

 Which strategy is best to adopt depends on the company's resources, the homogeneity and stage of the product life cycle, the homogeneity of the market and the marketing strategies of competitors.